mulekick/vittel/README.md

 ✅ The idea is to create a full-stack development framework following these principles :

-   - 🚀 Remain as generic as possible (no default integration of any framework or library except React).
+   - 🚀 Remain as generic as possible (no default integration of any framework or library except react).

    - 🚀 Remain as manageable as possible by relying on a single package.json file.

-   - 🚀 Silo the back-end and frontend during development - vite dev server and express server run in separate processes.
+   - 🚀 Silo the back-end and frontend during development - vite server and express run in separate processes.

-   - 🚀 Provide extensive capabilities for writing tests (unit tests, components and e2e).
+   - 🚀 Provide extensive capabilities for writing tests (unit, components and e2e tests).

-   - 🚀 Provide Typescript support across the entire codebase.
+   - 🚀 Provide typescript support across the entire codebase.

-   - 🚀 At the end of the process, create builds that can be seamlessly packed into a Docker image.
+   - 🚀 Create builds that can be seamlessly packed into a Docker image.

+✅ DX is guaranteed to be smooth and enjoyable.

 ✅ All the dependencies included by default are the go-to modules of the ecosystem for their respective usages.

-✅ DX is guaranteed to be smooth and enjoyable.
-Scaffold your project and integrate any additional dependency you need in an incremental, controlled way.
+✅ Scaffold your project and integrate any additional dependency you need in an incremental, controlled way.

 ## Prerequisites